RSGallery2/RSGallery2_Project/Documentation/Config/config.md

   Attention: On Yes to Debug a log file per day will be created in folder '...//joomla root/administrator/log' and notices may appear on top of a form.
 Please delete log files regularly".
 In Maintenance will (may be in near future) be a button to achieve this

+  Actually (22.07.2018) Using debug on the frontend will create a lot of text in the log files and may get stuck when a lot of users are active.
+It is best used on the local test web then.

 * (4) Develop

-  Activates debug functions.
-Additional 'info' will appear in html pages and more functions appear in maintenance view.
+  Activates developer functions.
+Additional 'info' will appear in HTML pages and more functions appear in maintenance view.
 The additional function may not work or destroy parts of RSGallery2 ....

 * (5) Advanced SEF

   All gallery names and item titles must be unique

 ---
 ## Images